 Also of interest is that Goddard has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Goddard telecommute to their jobs.
-Overall, about 9.17% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.17% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Goddard is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Goddard really has some of the features that families look for when choosing a good community to raise children.
 Is Goddard perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Goddard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Goddard doesn't have a public transportation system that people use for their commute.

-The overall education level of Goddard citizens is substantially higher than the typical US community, as 31.42% of adults in Goddard have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Goddard citizens is substantially higher than the typical US community, as 31.42% of adults in Goddard have at least a bachelor's degree.

 The per capita income in Goddard in 2022 was $34,818, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $139,272 for a family of four.